dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### The Challenge

 Library catalogs are used to find physical books, e-books online, and a variety of other resources.
 Every library has their own specific catalog system, so what if you were looking for a specific item and wanted to compare the availability of this book at different libraries?
 Introducing WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
 Despite solving a usability problem in library catalogs, WorldCat remains outdated by lacking a mobile version.
-My challenge, was to address a problem associated with an existing user interface, conceptualize how to fix that problem, and present a short example highlighting the changes I made to the existing user interface.
+My challenge, was to conceptualize how a mobile interface would look and present a example highlighting the changes I made to the existing user interface.

 ---